When it comes to enterprise resource planning (ERP) systems, the search for the right solution for your business can prove quite daunting.

 It’s only when one of the users A, B, C, or D logs out, will E be able to login to the system.

 Depending on how your business is run and how many employees you require to be using the ERP system at any given point in time, you could potentially save some money with concurrent user licenses.

-Examples of ERP systems that use concurrent user licenses are Sage 300 ERP and Microsoft Dynamics NAV.
+Examples of ERP systems that use concurrent user licenses are Sage 300 ERP and Microsoft Dynamics 365 Business Central.